Fine-Tuning Phi-2 with LoRA and QLoRA

 Formatting the Prompts

-Causal LLMs learn from a single text field, so define a formatting function that combines the category, task type, and target text into one instruction-style prompt:
+Causal LLMs learn from a single text field.
+So we define a formatting function.
+It combines the category, task type, and target text into one instruction-style prompt:

 PYTHON